Srinivas-Vuppuluri/ToDoList/README.md

 - Display To-Do List
 - Add a new task
 - Remove a task
-- Mark a task as complete
+- Mark a task as completed
 - Exit

 ## Usage